jetpackpilots/IBView/README.md

 ## Class Compatibility

-*Please feel free to [submit an issue](https://github.com/jetpackpilots/IBView/issues/new) to request (or provide) additional class compatibility or incompatibility information.*
+*Please feel free to [submit an issue](https://github.com/jetpackpilots/IBView/issues/new) to discuss class compatibility and/or incompatibility.*

 #### iOS